Canon T6 vs Olympus PEN-F

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the T6 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The T6 was replaced by the Canon T7, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T6 and the Olympus PEN-F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.